-Since the UK voted to leave the EU in 2016, the exact consequences of Brexit have remained unclear.
-While we here at PassMeFast can’t predict every outcome, we can help clear things up when it comes to driving.
-That’s why, in our Driving After Brexit series, we’re examining what the political changes will mean for everyday motorists.
-In this article, we’ll cover the potential impact on EU citizens living in the UK.
+The Brexit transition period ended at the start of 2021, and new rules are here for British and EU citizens alike.
+Here in our Driving After Brexit series, we’re examining what the political changes will mean for everyday motorists.
+In this article, we’ll cover the impact on EU citizens living in the UK.

 What happens to drivers with a licence from another EU country?

-Given the current harmonisation of rules, it’s logical to wonder whether this state of affairs will continue after Brexit.
+Given the current harmonisation of rules, it’s logical to wonder whether this state of affairs is continuing after Brexit.
 Fortunately, we have good news on this front.
 At present, the government is planning no change to the current acceptance of EU and EEA driving licences.
-This will apply whether the UK leaves the EU with a deal or not.

 So, when it comes to cars and motorbikes, things are straightforward.
 Things can get more tricky, however, when it comes to other types of vehicle…